U.S. makes lower trade deficit top priority in NAFTA talks

 Shortly before the release of the document, President Donald Trump lashed out against trade deals and unfair trade practices, saying he would take more legal and regulatory steps during the next six months to protect American manufacturers.

-Canadian Minister of Foreign Affairs Chrystia Freeland said the U.S. list was "part of its internal process," although a source familiar with the Canadian government's thinking said the document was "not earth shattering."
+Canadian Minister of Foreign Affairs Chrystia Freeland said the U.S. list was "part of its internal process" although a source familiar with the Canadian government's thinking said the document was "not earth shattering."

+The source said officials from the United States, Mexico and Canada would meet in Washington on Tuesday to discuss logistics of the talks.
+No date has been announced for the NAFTA talks, but they are expected in mid-August.

+Mexico's economy ministry said in a statement it would work "to achieve a constructive negotiation process that will allow trade and investment flows to increase and consolidates cooperation and economic integration to strengthen North American competitiveness."

+Speaking on condition of anonymity, a senior Mexican government official said the list of priorities was "not as bad as I was expecting" and welcomed that the United States was not pushing to impose punitive tariffs, as Trump has threatened.

-Trade experts have argued that shrinking the yawning U.S. trade deficit will not be achieved by revising trade deals but rather by boosting U.S. savings.
+Trade experts have argued that shrinking the yawning U.S. trade deficit will not be achieved through trade deals but rather by boosting U.S. savings.

-"The first bullet point shows their preoccupation with bilateral trade deficits, and that's unfortunate," said Chad Bown, a senior fellow and trade expert at the Peterson Institute for International Economics.
+"The first bullet point shows their preoccupation with bilateral trade deficits and that's unfortunate," said Chad Bown, a senior fellow and trade expert at the Peterson Institute for International Economics.
 "There's not much that trade policy and trade agreements can do to change those.
 That's more of a macroeconomic issue."

 Among the priorities, Lighthizer said the administration would seek to eliminate a trade dispute mechanism that has largely prohibited the United States from pursuing anti-dumping and anti-subsidy cases against Canadian and Mexican firms.